AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/09_belts/0_belts.md

 ## Belt Tension Guide

 Proper belt tension ensures accurate motion and prevents skipped steps.
 Too loose and the belt will slip; too tight and it adds unnecessary load to the motor bearings.
-Tension is set by plucking the free span of the belt like a guitar string and measuring the resulting vibration frequency with a phone app or tuner.
-You could also use a tension force guage if you're cool enough to have one.
+Tension is set by plucking the free span of the belt like a guitar string and measuring the resulting vibration frequency with a phone app — no force gauge needed.

 The target frequency for a given tension is derived from the string vibration formula: